tldr-pages/tldr/pages/sunos/runsvdir.md

 > Run an entire directory of services.

-- Start and manage all services in a directory as yourself:
+- Start and manage all services in a directory as the current user:

 `runsvdir {{path/to/services}}`